Load Balancing and Scale-Out Architectures

 Application-level load balancing

-The application-level load balancer scaling is about what we can do inside the application for load-balancing services.
-The first thing you can do is scale-up – add a more-worker process.
+Application-level load balancer scaling concerns what we can do inside the application to provide load-balancing services.
+The first thing you can do is scale up—add a more worker process.
 Clients issue requests that block some significant worker processes and that resource is tied to TCP sessions.
 If your application requires session persistence ( long-lived TCP sessions ), you block worker processes even if the client is not sending data.
 The solution is FastCGI or changing the webserver to Nginx.

 Nginx is event-based.
 On Apache ( not event-based), every TCP connection consumes a worker process, but with Nginx, a client connection takes no processes unless you are processing an actual request.
 Generally, Linux is poor at processing many simultaneous requests.